whyhow-ai/whyhow/README.md

 ## Create a graph

-You can create a graph in two different ways.
+You can create a graph in three different ways.
 First, you can create a graph using a user-defined schema, giving you complete control over the types of entities and relationships that are extracted and used to build the graph.
-Or, you can create a graph using a set of seed questions.
+You can also create a graph using a set of seed questions.
 In this case, WhyHow will automatically extract entities and relationships that are most applicable to the things you want to know, and construct a graph from these concepts.
+Or, you can fully deterministically create a graph from structured context in the form of a CSV.

 Create graph with **schema** if...